The Definitive Guide To Marketing Analytics

 When you run a digital business, you’re exposed to a lot of social media networks, automation tools, and marketing strategies.

-You’ll will agree with me that the most powerful marketing channel is “email.”
+You’ll agree with me that the most powerful marketing channel is “email.”

 It’s only true email communication that you can effectively deliver the right content to suit every ideal customer, regardless of the stage they are in the marketing funnel – from awareness to purchase.